Nobody's Loyal in Aisle Five Anymore

 So, how do you respond?
 It depends on where your brand sits.

-If you're at the top: Is the gap between you and the store brand felt in the product, visible in the brand, and impossible to ignore at the shelf?
+If you're at the top: Is the gap between you and other tiers felt in the product, visible in the brand, and impossible to ignore at the shelf?
+Protect your premiumness, and own what sets you apart.
+Consider what occasions make sense for someone to buy your more expensive, and hopefully-better-quality product.

 That's a harder question.
 And the brands with the clearest answers, and the advertising brave enough to ask it out loud, are the ones pulling away.